Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### During a security event, it is discovered that some Amazon EC2 instances have not been sending Amazon CloudWatch logs.
 Which steps can the Security Engineer take to troubleshoot this issue?
 (Choose two.)

 - [x] Connect to the EC2 instances that are not sending the appropriate logs and verify that the CloudWatch Logs agent is running.
-- [x] Log in to the AWS account and select CloudWatch Logs.
-Check for any monitored EC2 instances that are in the "Alerting" state and restart them using the EC2 console.
+- [ ] Log in to the AWS account and select CloudWatch Logs.
+Check for any monitored EC2 instances that are in the `Alerting` state and restart them using the EC2 console.
-- [ ] Verify that the EC2 instances have a route to the public AWS API endpoints.
+- [x] Verify that the EC2 instances have a route to the public AWS API endpoints.
 - [ ] Connect to the EC2 instances that are not sending logs.
 Use the command prompt to verify that the right permissions have been set for the Amazon SNS topic.
 - [ ] Verify that the network access control lists and security groups of the EC2 instances have the access to send logs over SNMP.

 ### A Security Engineer discovers that developers have been adding rules to security groups that allow SSH and RDP traffic from 0.0.0.0/0 instead of the organization firewall IP.
 What is the most efficient way to remediate the risk of this activity?

 - [ ] Delete the internet gateway associated with the VPC.
-- [x] Use network access control lists to block source IP addresses matching 0.0.0.0/0.
+- [ ] Use network access control lists to block source IP addresses matching 0.0.0.0/0.
 - [ ] Use a host-based firewall to prevent access from all but the organization's firewall IP.
-- [ ] Use AWS Config rules to detect 0.0.0.0/0 and invoke an AWS Lambda function to update the security group with the organization's firewall IP.
+- [x] Use AWS Config rules to detect 0.0.0.0/0 and invoke an AWS Lambda function to update the security group with the organization's firewall IP.

 ### In response to the past DDoS attack experiences, a Security Engineer has set up an Amazon CloudFront distribution for an Amazon S3 bucket.
 There is concern that some users may bypass the CloudFront distribution and access the S3 bucket directly.
 What must be done to prevent users from accessing the S3 objects directly by using URLs?